badmrfrosty/OpenSMTPD-book/src/chapters/1020_What_you_need_to_know_about_SMTP.md

 S: 250 2.0.0: 832a2432 Message accepted for delivery
 ```

-The session ends either due to a disconnect from either side or with an explicit request to QUIT by the client:
+The session concludes either due to disconnection from either side or upon the client's explicit request to QUIT:

 ```
 C: QUIT
 S: 221 2.0.0: Bye
 ```

-Congratulations,
+Congratulations!

-you now know how to speak SMTP and play sessions by hand.
-Read the next subsection to become a guru who understands the true essence of SMTP: transactions.
+You're now adept at conversing in SMTP and conducting sessions manually.
+Proceed to the next subsection to delve deeper into the essence of SMTP: transactions.

 ### The SMTP transaction
 During an SMTP session, a client can send multiple messages.
 Each message is handled within its own transaction,
-containing a single sender, a single message and one or many recipients.
+which includes a single sender, a single message and one or many recipients.

-The transaction begins when client submits a new sender with the MAIL FROM command:
+The transaction begins when the client submits a new sender with the MAIL FROM command:

 ```
 C: MAIL FROM:<gilles>
 S: 250 2.0.0: Ok
 ```

-Client then submits one or many recipients with the RCPT TO command:
+The client then submits one or many recipients with the RCPT TO command:

 ```
 C: RCPT TO:<gilles>